Thiggel/Monotonic-Early-Exit/blogpost.md

       "
    />
    <br />
-   <em><b>Figure 1:</b> The results on CNN/DM (Summarization), measured in ROUGE-1-score vs. produced samples per second.</em>
+   <em><b>Figure 13:</b> The results on CNN/DM (Summarization), measured in ROUGE-1-score vs. produced samples per second.</em>
    <br />
 </p>

-These results show that our proposed confidence measures exhibit much better performance than CALM's confidence, i.e., they are much closer to the top (and the no-early-exiting baseline) than the original measures.
+These results show that our proposed confidence measures exhibit much better prediction quality than CALM, i.e., they predict the correct token more often.
 However, they also exhibit high latency, mostly even slower than no early exiting.

 Where does this leave us?
 We've gained the insight that making use of monotonicity does benefit the model's performance.
 Nevertheless, optimizing these confidence measures would still be crucial to making them useful for real-world applications.
-It seems to make sense to condition a classifier on multiple past hidden states since the classifier can truly make use of this information and arrive at much better-informed exit decisions.
-On the other hand, the downside of using multiple hidden states seems to be that there is that it creates a lot more overhead as the classifier has to process more information and more memory is used for saving past hidden states.
+It seems to make sense to condition a classifier on multiple past hidden states since it generally arrives at better-informed exit decisions.
+On the other hand, the downside of using multiple hidden states seems to be that it creates a lot more overhead as the classifier has to process more information.
+The same applies to heuristics processing multiple past layers.

 ## Wrapping Up

-In this blog post, we deep-dove into the monotonous behavior of early exiting models, first hypothesizing and then showing how and in what situations they become increasingly more confident of a prediction over time.
+In this blog post, we deep-dove into the monotonic behavior of early exiting models, first hypothesizing and then showing how and in what situations they become increasingly more confident of a prediction over time.
 Based on this, we designed new confidence mechanisms that make use of this property and ended up displaying much higher accuracy compared to other confidence measures.
 Nonetheless, there are still questions remaining that should be addressed through further research:

 1. Can we make use of monotonicity and still have the performance benefits of CALM's confidence methods that only look at the current hidden state?
 This is most likely an engineering problem that requires many additional optimizations that we did not have the time to implement yet.
 2. Is early exiting the best way of making a model more efficient?
 We showed that early exiting crucially depends on this assumption, and that making the model decide on a decision as early as possible benefits the exit mechanism.
 In other words, we are restricting the model to steer its thinking process in one direction quickly, which takes away the ability to freely ponder.
 Perhaps, models could benefit from being able to randomly contemplate many different things.
 There are two further directions we want to mention here: (1) This blog post[^14] and this paper[^15] show that LLMs use their first few layers to randomly explore different "thoughts" while later layers are much more predictable in terms of the end prediction.
 This leads us to hypothesize that it would be better to constrain the weighted cross entropy objective to just optimize the last ~70% of the model's layers, restricting it less and giving it more time to ponder and explore different directions at first.
 (2) A very different approach is Mixture-of-Depths[^16] which skips layers instead of exiting altogether.
-This alleviates the model of having to be monotonous and hence doesn't restrict it at all.
+This alleviates the model of having to be monotonic and hence doesn't restrict it at all.
 It can exhibit completely random behavior, think in many different ways, and at the same time decide to skip certain parts, "specializing" different stages for different processing steps of a token.

 ## Further Reading